 Invisalign and traditional metal braces each have distinct advantages.
 Now there are non-metal, tooth colored options that make braces less obvious, regardless of age.
 The goal is an improved bite, reduced wear on the teeth, improved dental hygiene, and a healthy, confident smile.

-Which is best for you can only be determined by a board-certified orthodontist who has the training, experience and expertise to offer you the options that will help you achieve your goals.
+Which is best for you can only be determined by a registered orthodontist dental specialist who has the training, experience and expertise to offer you the options that will help you achieve your goals.

 Invisalign’s clear trays are discreet, removable, easier to keep clean and comfortable.
 But Invisalign treatment requires commitment and may not produce the desired results if the patient is a teen who is busy with school and is less mature and responsible.
 Aligners can be easily misplaced or dropped when removed to eat while braces are permanently attached to your teeth, so they work around the clock.
 Also, teens oral anatomy can change rapidly, and braces can be adjusted quickly to account for these changes.

 Invisalign treatment is easily integrated into your lifestyle.
 You can remove the aligner and eat out without concern about cleaning your teeth.
 Invisalign is much more discreet, and can reduce the social, professional and personal embarrassment of metal mouth.

 Invisalign offers a significant advantage for young and older adults who had metal braces in the past and didn’t wear their retainers, causing the teeth to return to their crooked positions.
 Invisalign can provide a needed touchup.
 For adults who have never had metal braces, Invisalign can correct crowding, crooked teeth and poor occlusion without the embarrassment of metal braces.
 Patients who work in a visible role interacting with the public can eat out with confidence, or speak in public without concern for trapped food, and the need to clean out their braces.